X-Force: Angels and Demons

-Elixir heals both his and Angel's wounds, then discovers that Angel's wings aren't organic and can't be regrown.
+Elixir heals both his and Angel's wounds, then discovers that Angel's wings are not organic and cannot be regrown.
 Angel transforms into Archangel, complete with metallic wings.
 Archangel wounds Wolverine and X-23 before taking off toward the Purifiers' base, sensing his old wings.
 Meanwhile, the Purifiers use samples of Angel's stolen wings to develop techno-organic wings for their soldiers, giving them similar abilities to Archangel.
 The group of Purifiers given wings is dubbed "The Choir".
 X-Force pursues Archangel to the Purifiers' base and slaughters most of The Choir, while Risman discovers Eli Bard absorbing the Technarch offspring into his hand.
 X-23 kills Risman with a headshot, and briefly fights Eli.
 Eli overpowers her, but is prevented from killing her when Warpath stabs him, causing him to flee.
 Wolverine takes on Bastion, who deems the threat posed by Wolverine "unacceptable" and retreats.
 Afterwards, X-Force finds Archangel unconscious and in human form, complete with feathered wings.
 Wolverine informs Cyclops of the turn of events, and Cyclops asks which of X-Force's targets should be next.